zorgiepoo/Sky-Checkers/ReadMe.md

 [<img src="https://zgcoder.net/software/skycheckers/images/playing-thumb.png">](https://zgcoder.net/software/skycheckers/images/playing.png)

 ## Introduction
-Sky Checkers is a multiplayer video game I wrote during my high school and early college years.
-It is based on an old N64 Kirby mini-game.
-Knock off your enemies and the last one standing wins.
+Sky Checkers is a multiplayer video game based on an old N64 Kirby mini-game.
+Knock off your enemies and be the last one standing!

-The quality of the code may reflect what I consider my first real project.
-This project is mainly for historical value now.
+This was my first substantial programming project written during my high school years and is the only game I've finished writing.
+I now enjoy ensuring this product lasts.

-Sky Checkers officially supports macOS, Windows, and Linux.
+Sky Checkers officially supports macOS, Windows, and compiling on Linux.
 Support for other platforms depends on the presence of [SDL](https://www.libsdl.org).
 Downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
 For information on compiling the latest changes from source, please see [INSTALL](INSTALL).

 ## Features

-* 3D graphics written using OpenGL
+* 3D graphics supporting OpenGL and Metal backends (in master branch)
 * Local or [online](https://zgcoder.net/software/skycheckers/images/skycheckers_ubuntu_and_osx.png) battles with 1 - 4 players (online uses port 4893 over UDP)
 * AI bots with an easy, medium, or hard difficulty
 * Gamepad support